Portable Long Service Leave Scheme For The Community Services Industry Is Now A Reality!

 Please find a copy of the full report below.

 The Bill will now go to Parliament for it’s second reading, debate and then vote.

 Its not too late to get behind the campaign and join

-- asking your colleagues to join you in becoming a Services Union member and get behind our campaign.
+- asking your colleagues to join you in becoming a Services Union member

 - Showing your support by putting up our campaign poster

 - The Services Union Media Release – LONG SERVICE LEAVE NOW PORTABLE FOR SOCIAL AND COMMUNITY SERVICE WORKERS IN QLD!

 - Parliamentary Committee Recommendation – community Services Industry(Portable Long Service Leave) Bill 2019